jacques-andre/crypto-yank/readme.md

 <img src=".github/demo.gif"></img>

 ### About:
-crypto-yank matches crypto-currency addresses found in the clipboard using regex.
-When no addresses are in the clipboard, crypto-yank will remain dormant and not interact with the users clipboard.
+crypto-yank matches and replaces crypto-currency addresses found in the clipboard.

 ### Usage:
 ```